p-grad/rancher-charts/charts/edf-csi/1.0/README.md

 Adding [https://github.com/p-grad/rancher-charts.git](https://github.com/p-grad/rancher-charts.git) as Rancher repo, you will have the EDF CSI icon in the Rancher application list.

-This chart can be used to deploy EDF CSI on any Kubernetes cluster (not only Rancher managed).
+This chart can be used to deploy EDF CSI on any Kubernetes cluster (not only Rancher managed), with acccess to **[Ezmeral Data Fabric](https://docs.ezmeral.hpe.com/datafabric/74/)** cluster.
 Just use:
 ```
 git clone  https://github.com/p-grad/rancher-charts.git
 cd rancher-charts/charts/edf-csi/1.0